ProjectOpenSea/SIPs/SIPS/sip-7.md

 When a new signer is added to a zone or contract offerer, that contract MUST emit the event `event SignerAdded(address signer);`.
 When removed it MUST emit the event `event SignerRemoved(address signer)`.

 Once a signer is removed, it MUST NOT be able to be reactivated, to protect against compromised keys.
-If a removed signer is attempted to be added, the contract MUST revert with `error SignerCannotBeReauthorized()`.
+If a removed signer is attempted to be added, the contract MUST revert with `error SignerCannotBeReauthorized(address signer)`.

 If a duplicate signer is added it MUST revert with `error SignerAlreadyActive(address signer)`.
 If a signer not found is removed it MUST revert with `error SignerNotActive(address signer)`.